 In 2007, GMV rounded out its range of passenger-transport telematics by purchasing a 66% stake in Masisconvi, S.A., a company specializing in the design, development, manufacturing and marketing of ticket-vending and fare collection systems.
 Masisconvi thus input its business in South America and North Africa.
 In early 2011 GMV completed the 100% purchase of Masisconvi, S.A, whose assets in 2012 passed over to the subsidiary GMV Sistemas SAU.

 In late 2007 GMV decided to internationalize those business lines that had previously been conducted within national borders, such as the intelligent transportation business.
-This soon came good, the company winning its first contracts in Asia and Central-Eastern Europe.
-To cater for this new business it opened new offices and set up new subsidiaries in several countries of these regions in 2009.
-In 2010 and 2011 this whole process culminated in the winning of important contracts in India, Hungary, Malaysia and Poland and the opening of new subsidiaries in these regions.
+This policy soon came good, the company winning its first contracts in countries like Malaysia and Poland; in 2009 the company decided to open offices in Malaysia and set up new subsidiaries in Poland and Germany.
+This soon bore fruit too, the company winning important contracts during 2010 and 2011 in India, Hungary, Romania, Malaysia and Poland.

-In nearly 30 years GMV has evolved from a tiny three-person engineering firm working almost exclusively in the space sector into a 1000-strong business group established in Europe, the USA and Asia, trading in several hi-tech sectors with a swelling order book in all five continents.
-With this almost 30-year track record behind it GMV still looks to the future with undimmed zest and enthusiasm, maintaining its original aim of building up a strong knowledge-based company whose main asset is still the talent, imagination and effort of its personnel.
+In a track record of over 30 years GMV has evolved from a tiny three-person engineering firm working almost exclusively in the space sector into a 1000-strong business group established in Europe, the USA and Asia, trading in several hi-tech sectors with a swelling order book in all five continents.
+With these 30+ years behind it GMV still looks to the future with undimmed zest and enthusiasm, maintaining its original aim of building up a strong knowledge-based company whose main asset is still the talent, imagination and effort of its personnel.